-Kathleen Whiteley (Wiyot) is an assistant professor in the Department of Native American Studies (on leave 2020-2021).
-She is currently a UC President’s Postdoctoral Fellow at Berkeley.
+Kathleen Whiteley (Wiyot descent) is an assistant professor in the Department of Native American Studies.

 Dr. Whiteley’s dissertation, “The Indians of California versus The United States of America: California Dreaming in the Land of Lost Treaties, 1900-1975,” traces the history of two land claims cases brought by the Native peoples of California against the federal government.
 This project argues that these legal actions and the Indigenous political organizing behind them not only offered Indigenous peoples in California a path towards remuneration, but also new ways of conceiving local identities and imagining inter-tribal political coalitions.
-Her research on California Indian history has been supported by the Woodrow Wilson National Fellowship Foundation, the Social Science Research Council’s Mellon Mays Initiatives, the Rackham Graduate School at the University of Michigan and The Newberry Library.
 She plans to publish a revised version of the dissertation as a monograph, and then to develop a second project that examines the history of the eighteen “lost” unratified treaties made in California between 1851-52.
 Dr. Whiteley was born and raised in Eureka, California.
 She is a descendant of the Wiyot Tribe.

 - Ph.D.
 University of Michigan, Department of American Culture